-An important goal of a database is to functionally translate applications into solutions for explaining complex biological mechanisms, so we decided to check redundancy predictions of AOX genes.
-DFD values were high enough to be considered and AOX earlier research made their context of high biological interest.
-Very briefly, past reports were mainly focused in the dominant isoform AOX1A (Giraud et al., 2008) which have a partial redundancy relation described with AOX1D (Strodtkotter et al., 2009), but current literature is not congruent with the use of single aox1a or double aox1a-aox1d mutants to discover retrograde-signalling/metabolism/stress-response causal drivers (Giraud et al., 2009; Clercq et al., 2013; Oh Khim et al., 2022; Oh Khim et al., 2023).
-Additionally, more AOX isoforms exists but their relationships were still not addressed.
-The abnormal seedling growth observed in control and mock conditions for all the single mutants tested (aox1a, aox1c, aox1d) (Fig. 7) validated the high functional divergence predicted by PlantFUNCO since in case of redundancy other duplicates could rescue these phenotypes (Ezoe, Shirai, and Hanada, 2021).
-Our findings suggested that the dominant isoform AOX1A could retain the ancestral AOX function because it was marked as functionally conserved with the distant-related O. sativa and was the only one covered by an active CS, so all the redundancy relations could be pontentially compared to this gene.
-Taking into account that oxidative stress was more severe than drought-heat conditions, we found putative evidence of a probable stress-dependent partial non-mutual redundacy of AOX1D to AOX1A.
-While AOX1D could partially alleviate aox1a raw hydrogen peroxide content in drought-heat (no significant), during more severe oxidative conditions AOX1D would not be enough to supply AOX1A function (significant) (Strodtkotter et al., 2009).
-It is defined as a potential non-mutual relation because in all the cases aox1d phenotypes remained significant.
-Finally, nonmeaningful differences in raw hydrogen peroxide content for both stresses and WT-like root length under drought-heat in aox1c would probably propose AOX1C as a non-stress-responsive gene.
-This could agree to the already described AOX1C AA expression insensitivity (Yoshida and Noguchi, 2009), but we still found root length significant differences in our severe oxidative assay.
-That said and compared to other genotypes, p-value was close to significance absence so AOX1C may only be related to stress under severe conditions and could be probably defined as almost non-stress-responsive.
-In summary, stress seems to be a crucial evolutionary force driving sub-/neo-functionalization (Panchy, Lehti-shiu, and Shiu, 2016) in AOX genes and we characterized the unknown AOX1C as almost stress-insensitive in seedling stages.
-Furthermore, extra attention should be taken when using double AOX mutants to interrogate causal determinants of biological processes because all AOX genes evaluated appeared to be functionally divergent during early development.
+An important goal of a database is to functionally translate applications into solutions to explain complex biological mechanisms; thus, we decided to check the redundancy predictions of AOX genes.
+DFD values were high enough to be considered, and earlier AOX research made their context of high biological interest.
+Briefly, past reports mainly focused on the dominant isoform AOX1A (Giraud et al., 2008), which has a partial redundancy relationship with AOX1D (Strodtkotter et al., 2009), but current literature is not congruent with the use of single aox1a or double aox1a-aox1d mutants to discover causal drivers of retrograde signalling/metabolism/stress response (Giraud et al., 2009; Clercq et al., 2013; Oh Khim et al., 2022; Oh Khim et al., 2023).
+Additionally, more AOX isoforms exist, but their relationships are still not addressed.
+The abnormal seedling growth observed in control and mock conditions for all tested single mutants (aox1a, aox1c, aox1d) (Fig. 7) validated the high functional divergence predicted by PlantFUNCO since in case of redundancy, other duplicates could rescue these phenotypes (Ezoe, Shirai, and Hanada, 2021).
+Our findings suggest that the dominant isoform AOX1A can retain the ancestral AOX function because it is marked as functionally conserved with the distantly related O. sativa and is the only one covered by an active CS; thus, all redundancy relationships can potentially be compared to this gene.
+Considering that oxidative stress was more severe than drought/heat conditions, we found putative evidence of a probable stress-dependent partial non-mutual redundancy of AOX1D to AOX1A.
+Although AOX1D could partially alleviate aox1a raw hydrogen peroxide content under drought/heat (no significance), during more severe oxidative conditions, AOX1D would not be enough to supply the AOX1A function (significant) (Strodtkotter et al., 2009).
+It is defined as a potential non-mutual relationship because, in all cases, aox1d phenotypes remained significant.
+Finally, non-meaningful differences in raw hydrogen peroxide content for both stressors and WT-like root lengths under drought/heat in aox1c indicate that AOX1C is a non-stress-responsive gene.
+This could agree with the previously described AOX1C AA expression insensitivity (Yoshida and Noguchi, 2009), but we still found significant differences in root length in our severe oxidative assay.
+Compared to other genotypes, the p-value was close to not significant; thus, AOX1C may only be related to stress under severe conditions and could probably be defined as almost non-stress-responsive.
+In summary, stress seems to be a crucial evolutionary force driving sub-/neo-functionalisation (Panchy, Lehti-shiu, and Shiu, 2016) in AOX genes, and we characterised the unknown AOX1C as almost stress-insensitive during the seedling stage.
+Furthermore, extra attention should be taken when using double AOX mutants to identify the causal determinants of biological processes because all AOX genes evaluated appeared to be functionally divergent during early development.